cgtuebingen/MedicalAnnotationFramework/README.md

 ## Acknowledgement

-This repo is inspired by [labelme](https://github.com/wkentaro/labelme "Labelme Github").
+This project was ported from its original creation by Nico Lösch at [segmentation_utils](https://github.com/nicoloesch/segmentation_utils), which was inspired by [labelme](https://github.com/wkentaro/labelme "Labelme Github").